 The word pedestrian comes from the Latin ped, meaning foot.
 In urban planning, the term has expanded to include all those who move along sidewalks at a walking or running pace, including those in wheelchairs and scooters.
 It’s important to consider all the people wending their way through the urban landscape.

 Because it’s a concrete jungle out there.

 On average, a vehicle runs into a storefront 60 times per day in the United States.
-A February 2017 report from the National Highway Traffic Safety Administration (NHTSA) shows that in that same 24 hours, an average of 15 people are killed and 192 people injured in traffic crashes.
+In that same 24 hours, an average of 15 people are killed and 192 people injured in traffic crashes.
 Pedestrian safety is a problem more complicated to solve than simply issuing a reminder to look both ways before crossing the street.